interrogator/jason-lee-iran/README.md

 ![44.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i44.jpg)

 I have been backpacking for something like 29 months and now this is what it looks like when a hotel offers free breakfast.
-You end up throwing a trash bag in a backpack you cleverly name your 'food sleeve' which sits by your feet during the meal.
+You end up throwing a trash bag in a backpack you cleverly name your 'food sleeve', which sits by your feet during the meal.

 > Ahwaz, Iran

-Cool fact: This food was stole in Ahwaz which is one of the top ten hottest cities in the world.
+Cool fact: This food was stolen in Ahwaz, which is one of the top ten hottest cities in the world.

 ---

 ![45.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i45.jpg)

 This is Sara Elsabagh and that is the Rushdie book she ironically smuggled into Iran.
-We briefly met in India over a year ago celebrating the New Years in Goa.
-She met me in Beijing where we both backpacked overland from Beijing to Tehran.
+We briefly met in India over a year ago, celebrating the New Years in Goa.
+She met me in Beijing, where we both backpacked overland from Beijing to Tehran.

-We traveled over 4,000 KMs in China, rode horse in Kyrgyzstan, hitchhiked the Pamir Highway, leading us into Afghanistan where we had to cross a snowy mountain pass to avoid the Taliban, emerging in Uzbekistan to see what was left of the Aral sea, rushing through Turkmenistan to stand at the gates of hell, and finally parting way in Iran.
+We traveled over 4,000 KMs in China, rode horses in Kyrgyzstan, hitchhiked the Pamir Highway, leading us into Afghanistan where we had to cross a snowy mountain pass to avoid the Taliban, emerging in Uzbekistan to see what was left of the Aral sea, rushing through Turkmenistan to stand at the gates of hell, and finally parting ways in Iran.

 She is now the toughest woman I have ever met.